svw5523/Valuing-American-Option-by-LSM-Algorithm/README.md

 ### Python code to reproduce the Least Square Monte Carlo (LSM) approach

-Inspired by the Longstaff-Schwartz(2001) Least Square Monte Carlo (LSM) approach, this python notebook builds a simple and generalized pricing framework for the American (put) option by working in backwardation.
+Inspired by the Longstaff-Schwartz(2001) Least Square Monte Carlo (LSM) approach, this python notebook builds a simple and generalized pricing framework for the American option by working in backwardation.

 Simulate the underlying stock price paths by Geometric Brownian motion.